Mahithavarma/projects/README.md

 # projects
-This repository contains a collection of my academic and personal projects
+This repository contains a collection of my academic and personal projects.